lorenwest/node-red-contrib-state/README.md

 The getState node can be dropped onto any flow to trigger a message on initialization, and on state change.
-The _msg.topic_ contains the state name, the _msg.payload_ contains the state value, and the _msg.state_ object contains an object with the following structure `{value:value, prev:prev_value, timestamp:num, history:history}`, where the _history_ object is an array of `{val:value, ts=num}` objects.
+The _msg.topic_ contains the state name, the _msg.payload_ contains the state value, and the _msg.state_ object contains an object with the following structure `{value:value, prev:prev_value, timestamp:num, history:history, config:config}`, where the _history_ object is an array of `{val:value, ts=num}` objects.
 Timestamps are milliseconds from the Unix epoch because they serialize nicely, they work well for `Date()` construction, and they simplify computing durations between timestamps.
+The `config` element is the state configuration, containing any metadata defined on the state node such as data type, unit of measure, etc.

 ### Shared State with Global Context